IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 3.71.1 Scope

-This transaction SHALL be used by Authorization Client actors to retrieve an OAuth 2.1 compliant access token defined in Section X.X.X Message Semantics of this profile.
+This transaction SHALL be used by Authorization Client actors to retrieve an OAuth 2.1 compliant access token defined in Section 3.71.6 Message Semantics of this profile.

 ### 3.71.2 Use Case Roles